krisfur/zig-syntax-revision/readme.md

 zig build test
 ```

+> ⚠️ This is using debug realease mode, which is insanely slow, if you want to build lightning fast giving up all checks use --release=fast

 ## Build flags

 Default build is the debug mode

 ### Release builds

-- `--release-safe` -> heavy optimisation and all safety checks
+- `--release=safe` -> heavy optimisation and all safety checks
-- `--release-fast` -> best optimisation with no safety checks
+- `--release=fast` -> best optimisation with no safety checks
-- `--release-small` -> optimises for smallest binary size
+- `--release=small` -> optimises for smallest binary size

 ### Cross-platform compilation